 Andrew is also a technical advisor to the Learnisa.com AI-based careers and education platform.

 Andrew has a Masters in Engineering from Durham University, has attained ACSI status with the Chartered Institute for Securities and Investments, and is a Chartered Engineer with the IET.

-Since joining Reflections as General Manager in 1996 with a mandate to grow and re-structure the company, Giselle has managed the business from an independent studio through the transitions of becoming publisher-owned and integrated three times, via GT Interative, Infogrames/Atrai and in 2006, Ubisoft.
+Her early career was spent within a studio development team with Reflections which as General Manager she managed from an independent studio through the transitions of becoming publisher-owned and integrated, three times, via GT Interactive, Infogrames/Atari and finally in 2006, Ubisoft.
 Giselle obtained an MBA from Durham University Business School in 1996.